diptavo/diptavo.github.io/index.md

 ## Announcements

 I am seeking motivated postdoc candidate to join my lab.
-Research projects are available to on diverse projects, including disease genetics, genetics of molecular phenotypes, rare variation analysis. \href{mailto:diptavo.dutta@nih.gov}{Email me} with a current CV, including publications and research experience.
+Research projects are available to on diverse projects, including disease genetics, genetics of molecular phenotypes, rare variation analysis. **Email me** with a current CV, including publications and research experience.
 Diverse quantitative expertise will be considered, from machine learning methods to statistical genetics and bioinformatics.

 ## News